Automotive industry in the Philippines

-The automotive industry in the Philippines is the 9th largest in the Asia-Pacific region, with approximately 273.4 thousand vehicles sold in 2019.
+The automotive industry in the Philippines is one of the largest in the Asia–Pacific region, with approximately 441.4 thousand vehicles sold in 2023.
 Most of the vehicles sold and built in the Philippines are from foreign brands.
 For the most part, the Philippines is dominated by Japanese automobile manufacturers like most of its ASEAN neighbors.
-The automobile production in the country is covered under the Philippine Motor Vehicle Development Program implemented by the Board of Investments.
-In addition, there are also a small number of independent firms who assemble and fabricate jeepneys and other similar vehicles, using surplus engines and drivetrain parts mostly from Japan.
+Automobile production is upheld by the Philippine Motor Vehicle Development Program implemented by the Board of Investments.
+In addition, there are also a small number of independent firms that assemble and fabricate jeepneys and other similar vehicles, using surplus engines and drivetrain parts mostly from Japan.

 The Philippine automobile industry consists of two sectors: motor vehicle assembly and vehicle parts and components manufacturing.
 The country also has an active premium car market and commercial vehicle segment.

-Automobile sales in the Philippines mostly consist of locally assembled and imported cars, notably coming from Thailand, Indonesia, and from other countries.
+Automobile sales in the Philippines mostly consist of locally assembled and imported cars, notably coming from Thailand, Indonesia, and other countries.
 In 2019, an imported vehicle coming from Indonesia costed 24 percent lower than a locally made equivalent.
 The same cost difference applies to completely built-up cars from South Korea (also 24 percent) and Thailand, with 18 percent.
 The country also imports cars from China, India, and the United States.

 History

 The Philippines' automobile industry started during the American colonial period from 1898 to 1946.
 Filipinos were used to riding animal-pulled vehicles, and wealthy citizens were initially the ones who could afford to buy and own these newly introduced automobiles.
 Back in those days, on average, it took at least three months to ship an automobile from Europe or the United States, to Manila.

-Cars and motorcycles were introduced and made available in the country by trading companies as early as 1901, with Dr. Juan Miciano, being acknowledged as the first Filipino to buy and operate a motor vehicle.
-He drove a French-made Richard-Brasier in which he bought back in 1901, according to a 1910 motor car directory.
+Cars and motorcycles were introduced around 1901 and made available in the country by trading companies, with Dr. Juan Miciano, being acknowledged as the first Filipino to buy and operate a motor vehicle.
+He drove a French-made Richard-Brasier which he bought back in 1901, according to a 1910 motor car directory.
 Although prior to that, back in December 1900, the US Army Signal Corps had brought in a number of electric cars by Woods Motor Vehicle Company into the country for military use only.
 It marked the early appearance of motor cars in the country.

+In 1931, the Automobile Association Philippines (AAP), the country's largest and oldest car club, was born as the Philippine Motor Association (PMA), a non-stock corporation and nonprofit organization.
+PMA was founded by Jorge B. Vargas, Carlos P. Romulo and Albino SyCip.
+In 1951–1952, it became affiliate of the Alliance Internationale de Tourisme and Fédération Internationale de l'Automobile.
+In 1953, President Elpidio Quirino officially named it National Auto Club.
+In 1963, it was authorized to issue the Philippine International Driving Permit.
+PMA's first office was at Manila Hotel and transferred in 1937 at the Legarda-Hermanos buildings in Quiapo, Manila.
+In the 1980s, it acquired AAP Tower, its headquarters, 683 Aurora Boulevard, Quezon City.
+Currently, it is led by Augustus V. Ferreria, President and David L. Arcenas, Vice President.